Underworld (film series): Development

 The Hollywood Reporter announced that the film would be written by Danny McBride and mark the directorial début of Patrick Tatopoulos, who designed the creature effects for all three Underworld films.
 Len Wiseman would produce, and contribute to the writing of this film, but would not direct, nor would Kate Beckinsale reprise her lead role of Selene nor would Scott Speedman reprise his role of Michael.
-In late September 2007, Outlander scribes Dirk Blackman and Howard McCain were brought on board and delivered a draft on November 3, mere days before the 2007-2008 Writers Guild of America strike.
+In late September 2007, scribes Dirk Blackman and Howard McCain were brought on board and delivered a draft on November 3, mere days before the 2007-2008 Writers Guild of America strike.
 Pre-production began shortly thereafter.

 The prequel film was shot in Auckland, New Zealand and in Roxboro, North Carolina.
 There is a brief pickup shot of Tenaya Lake in Yosemite National Park as well.

-In a 2009 interview, Underworld co-creator Kevin Grevioux revealed that he had based the Selene character off of the Marvel Comics character of the same name, without the company's permission.
+In a 2009 interview, Underworld co-creator Kevin Grevioux revealed that he had named the Selene character after the Marvel Comics character of the same name.

 Filming for Underworld: Awakening began in March 2011 at Simon Fraser University in Vancouver, British Columbia.
-Underworld: Awakening is the first film to be shot using RED EPIC digital cameras in 3D.
+Underworld: Awakening was the first film to be shot using RED EPIC digital cameras in 3D.